 The Statute of Limitations: Your Invisible Deadline

+Under UAE Civil Code, the general limitation period for commercial claims is 15 years from the date the debt becomes due.
 For DIFC and ADGM, limitation periods follow English common law principles — typically 6 years for contractual claims.
 If your contract specifies DIFC jurisdiction, you're on a tighter clock than you might assume.

-None of this means you should wait.
-A debt that's legally viable at year 5 is practically unrecoverable long before the statute runs.
 The real deadline isn't legal — it's commercial: every month of delay allows the debtor to restructure, move assets, or simply become harder to locate.
 The statute of limitations is the outer boundary.
 Recovery probability hits the floor years before it arrives.

 Amicable Recovery: Why It Works — and When It Doesn't

 From overseas, your amicable efforts look like this: polite email, firmer email, phone call that produces a vague promise, another email referencing the promise, silence.
-Repeat.
 The debtor has no reason to change behaviour because nothing in the escalation chain creates real consequences.

 Through a local agency, amicable looks different: formal demand on UAE-licensed letterhead citing specific legal provisions.
 Phone calls in the debtor's native language.
 Field visits to the debtor's office — a professional appearing with your file, in person, during business hours.
 In Dubai's commercial culture, this physical presence is the single most effective tactic.
-It tells the debtor: this creditor has someone here.
-This isn't going away.

 Legal Recovery: Courts, Enforcement, and the Tools That Work

+When amicable collection hits a wall, legal proceedings begin.
 Payment orders for undisputed debts.
 Full proceedings for contested claims.
 And the enforcement toolkit that makes Dubai collection uniquely powerful: bank account freezing, asset attachment, director travel bans, and company winding-up petitions.
 The travel ban deserves emphasis — in a country where business owners routinely travel between jurisdictions, preventing a director from leaving the UAE until a judgment is satisfied concentrates the mind in ways that a court order alone does not.

 Frequently Asked Questions